Overview

 Narrative

 Accounting and reporting is an area of knowledge.
-The knowledge within that area of knowledge can be represented in machine understandable form using a number of knowledge representation approaches.
-Those different representation approaches are interchangeable to the extent of the logic included within each representation approach.
+The knowledge within that area of knowledge can be represented in machine understandable form using a number of different possible knowledge representation approaches.
+Those different knowledge representation approaches are interchangeable to the extent of the logic which is able to be represented using each specific representation approach.

 Comments